Ariel4545/text_editor/README.md

 6. be able to listen to your writings 📣.
 7. be able to convert speak to text 🎤.
 8. be able to search text in your document 🔎
 9. enjoy night mode 🌙.
+10. be able to insert - datetime & math solutions 📩.

 ## W.I.P ⏳
 1. text size.